 Individuals who donate $1,000 or more each year to the college's Dean's Fund are invited to become members of the Dean’s Club.
 This elite membership recognizes donors with a variety of VIP benefits.
 Contributions to the Dean's Fund give the college’s leadership the flexibility to deploy resources where they are needed most, such as offering competitive financial packages to students, providing support for faculty teaching and research, and advancing technology available in classrooms and laboratories.

 Current gifts can be made as part of multi-year pledges and through automatic/scheduled withdrawals from your account.
 These methods give donors the option of making payments toward a larger gift over a period of up to five years.

 Many people choose to make a gift to the college with assets other than cash.
-The University of Colorado Foundation is happy to accept gifts of stocks, bonds, mutual funds, or other assets.
+We are happy to accept gifts of stocks, bonds, mutual funds, or other assets.

 Corporate matching programs maximize the power of employee gifts to the college by doubling or in some cases tripling their impact.

 A minimum gift of $25,000 over a five-year period is needed to establish a scholarship endowment.
 Scholarships, fellowships, faculty positions, and programs can all be funded through endowments to ensure the support continues year after year.

 You can establish an endowment to honor a former teacher, friend, or loved one through a memorial or honorary gift that bears their name.
 By establishing an endowment in an individual’s name, you provide a reliable and continuing source of financial support to the college and ensure a continuing legacy for the person you wish to honor.
 Capital building projects also offer naming opportunities for one-time gifts.